joejordan1994/basic-recipe-website/README.md

 This project is to create recipes.
-This is my first official project that I will be doing pretty much on my own.
+This project will be constantly changing as I learn new things.
 Cheers!